naveen17797/newway-filemanager/README.md

 Newway is a file manager for servers written with PHP.
 To install it, just download this repo and place the folder in your root and access it by `https://yourwebsitename/foldername`.
 You will be asked to set up an email and password to access the file manager.
 This application doesn't require a database.
 Instead, it uses a flat files as its database, which will be generated and placed outside your root directory after the completion of setup.
 Other things in this file manager are pretty self explantory.

-## Installation
+## REQUIREMENTS
+### PHP >= 7.3

+## Do i need to have a database?
-Newway uses the presence of the `users.json` file to detect whether an email ID and password has been registered.
-If you forget the email ID or password registered for Newway, the only way to reset it is to delete the `users.json` file (thus deleting the existing registered information).
+Newway uses the presence of the `newway_users.json` file to detect whether an email ID and password has been registered.
+If you forget the email ID or password registered for Newway, the only way to reset it is to delete the `newway_users.json` file (thus deleting the existing registered information).
 After doing so, you'll be able to register a new email ID and password for Newway.

+## Steps to install
+1. Download or clone the repo and extract it to your server root
+2. Make sure the server is the owner of server root (which is very much essential for newway to function, if not then use ` chmod www-data:www-data /var/www/html`, assuming www-data is your server user name and /var/www/html is your server root
+3. If you are using cpanel without SSH access, then you cant really follow step 2, in that case set the permission of server root to `755`, make sure to recurse the permissions in to subdirectories
+4. Open the url yourdomainname.com/newway-folder-name , you will be asked to register now login with the registered information

 ## Screenshots from Newway